calvium/react-native-gps/README.md

 # react-native-gps

+## Calvium Updates

+Switched to use the Google Location Services in place of the Android services as it is suggested by the Android documentation.
+This doesn't work in the Android simulator but works much better on a real device.
+This requires that Google services on the device are up to date.
+(Is this acceptable?
+It's ~20 MB).
+If the device doesn't have them installed, the user will see a google services update message.
+This module is set to use the 8.3 version of play services from late 2015, so hopefully, everyone will have received that update by now.

+*TODO: maybe we should make it fall back on standard Android GPS?

+## Overview

 Native GPS location support for React Native for Android and IOS.
 This module was inspired in project of [timfpark](https://github.com/timfpark/react-native-location) and  [syarul](https://github.com/syarul/react-native-android-location).
 For the moment is not compatible for a PR back to one of that repositories because some methods are not implemented yet and some structure changed.
 Only a few methods are implemented so if you want to contribute, any contribution of new missing methods will be appreciated.

 ## Installation